How Internal Structure Shapes the Metallicity of Giant Exoplanets: Methods

-\begin{itemize} \item \textbf{Step 1 – Evolution runs:} We first generated a set of cooling tracks with CEPAM across a broad grid of input parameters.
-Metallicities were sampled in the range $0 \leq Z \leq 1$ with steps of 0.025, while masses were varied around the observed mean value, including the central value, $\pm 1\sigma$, $\pm 2\sigma$, and $\pm 3\sigma$.
+\begin{itemize} \item Step one – Evolution runs: We first generated a set of cooling tracks with CEPAM across a broad grid of input parameters.
+Metallicities were sampled in the range $0 \leq Z \leq 1$ with steps of 0.025, while masses were varied around the observed mean value, and sampled at the central value, $\pm 1\sigma$, $\pm 2\sigma$, and $\pm 3\sigma$.
 This ensemble of runs ensures that the parameter space captures both the observational uncertainties in mass and the possible degeneracies between metallicity and mass in shaping planetary radii.
-A dense coverage of $Z$ values is particularly important for detecting any degeneracies in the $M$–$Z$–$R$ relation.
+A dense coverage of $Z$ values is particularly important for detecting degeneracies in the $M$–$Z$–$R$ relation.

-\item \textbf{Step 2 – Grid interpolation:} The model outputs from CEPAM (describable as a Radius/Age relation for different structures and chemical abundances) were interpolated to build a continuous parameter grid.
-While linear interpolation is generally sufficient, we employed cubic spline interpolation (via \texttt{scipy.interpolate.interp1d}) since it better resolves curved behaviours and possible degeneracies in the cooling tracks.
+\item Step two – Grid interpolation: The model outputs from CEPAM (describable as a radius/age relation for different structures and chemical abundances) were interpolated to build a continuous parameter grid.
+While linear interpolation is generally sufficient, we employed cubic spline interpolation (via \texttt{scipy.interpolate.interp1d} \citep{Virtanen_2020}) since it better resolves curved behaviours and possible degeneracies in the cooling tracks.
 The interpolated grid was refined to a resolution of $\Delta Z = 0.0025$, corresponding to 400 metallicity steps\footnote{The choice of step sizes reflects a balance between accuracy and computational time.
 Tests on two representative planets with different $M$–$Z$ step combinations showed that denser sampling in metallicity is more critical than in mass.
-Such steps are assumed to be precise enough for the whole dataset.
-Future data with better observational constrains, or simply applying such a grid to Jupiter and Saturn, might be too coarse and unreliable, and it would require adjustments.}.
-This step provides smooth predictions of planetary radii across the three-dimensional space $(M, Z, \text{Age})$, which are later required for the inversion procedure. \item \textbf{Step 3 – Root–finding and sampling:} To invert the grid and estimate $Z$, we repeatedly sampled observational values of mass, radius, and age.
-For each planet, we drew $n=5000$ tuples $(M,R,Age)$.
-For each tuple, Brent’s method was applied to solve
+These steps are sufficiently small for our dataset.
+Future data with better observational constraints, or simply applying such a grid to Jupiter and Saturn, might render this sampling too coarse and unreliable and would require adjustments.}.
+This step provides smooth predictions of planetary radii across the 3D space $(M, Z, \text{Age})$, which are later required for the inversion procedure. \item Step three – Root–finding and sampling:

+To invert the grid and estimate $Z$, we repeatedly sampled observational values of mass, radius, and age.
+For each planet, we drew $n=5000$ tuples $(M,R, \text{Age})$.
+For each tuple, Brent’s method was applied to solve: